Sir Henry Meux, 1st Baronet: Career

 Meux's father owned the Griffin Brewery on Liquorpond Street in Clerkenwell, London, and Meux learned the business from him.
 His father built in 1795 the largest recorded vat, that held 20,000 barrels and cost £10,000.
 However, Meux "left his father's employ, in 1809, after an argument" and acquired the Horse Shoe Brewery, a brewery in the City of Westminster that had been formed in 1764.
 Meux renamed it "Henry Meux & Co." and it became a major producer of porter.
 In 1814, his brewery was the site of the London Beer Flood, which killed eight people after a porter vat burst.
 After his death in 1841, his son took over the brewery.

 On 30 September 1831 he was made a baronet of the second creation of the Meux baronets, this time of Theobald's Park.

 Personal life

-In November 1831, Meux married Elizabeth-Mary Smith, a daughter of Thomas Smith of Castlebar House, Middlesex.
+On 1 November 1816, Meux married Elizabeth-Mary Smith, a daughter of Thomas Smith of Castlebar House, Middlesex.
 Together, they were the parents of one son and three daughters: